bcgov/wps-active/README.md

 # Sentinel-2 NRT active fire mapping
 Huge thanks to NRCAN for access to their AWS mirror of Sentinel-2 products!
+According to a colleage, 13% of all public facing BCWS perimeter data were created from this source in 2023.
+The dominant/preferred method for active fire mapping is an airborne source that costs approx 30K CAD / day to fly.

 Currently this repo only reflects data download
 ```